-City portraits are available in the annex section of the report, except for the London City portrait which will be made public when this report is resubmitted in August 2021.
+They are available in the annex section of the report.
 They are all structured in a similar way, which also matches the content of this report:

 - 1. Summary findings

 - 2. Background: key challenges and road space interventions

 - 3. Motivations for contestation

 - 4. Participation in decision-making processes and public deliberation

 - 5. Conclusions

 - 6. Interviews

 - 7. References